Squirtleiscool/Qcomcontrols/wp-content/plugins/robo-gallery/readme.txt

 If any problem occurs, please contact us.

 == Changelog ==

+= 3.0.7 =
+*  Fix gallery version

+= 3.0.6 =
+*  New free image slider theme
+*  Added clone function to masonry, mosaic, youtube, polaroid types
+*  Fix of the link and buttons in masonry
+*  Fix of the aligment
+*  Fix of the new dialog interface
+*  Fix menu and categories
+*  Fix of the search text management

 = 3.0.5 =
 *  Tested up to Wordpress 5.7 version